St. Mary's Antiochian Orthodox Church

 Fr.
 Peter

-1. Attached to this week's email is The Weekly Bulletin and Metropolitan Saba's Weekly Teaching.
-Please take a few minutes to read through both.
+• Attached to this week's email is The Weekly Bulletin, and Metropolitan Saba's Teaching.

 With love in Christ,